4n4ru/CI_MS1_BodelschwingherHof/README.md

 - My mentor Mo Shami for his feedback, advice, guidance and support.
 - My husband Jure Runje for his support, advice, help with testing, and for giving me some kids free time to work on my project.
 - To the lovely people on the Code Institute Slack for providing peer code reviews.
+- My parents who own the restaurant that inspired this website